engaging-computing/Teaching/ExampleCode/C++/README.md

 For some of these programs, I use a JSON library called picojson to serialize and parse JSON.
 [You can grab the code for that off the following github repo.](https://github.com/kazuho/picojson)

-I have also included it in this GitHub Repository, inside the Projects directory in a zip called "include.zip".
+I have also included it in this GitHub Repository, inside the Teaching/ExampleCode/C++/Projects/ directory in a zip called "include.zip".
 Unzip that zip and you will have picojson, as well as memfile.h and API.h.

 You will likely want to check this repo for updates to API.h / API.cpp, as those files contain